Yurok: History

+Precontact

-The Yurok have been living along the Klamath River for 10,000 years, with a lifestyle closely linked to the once abundant salmon.
-Some of their villages date back to the 14th century.
+Native Americans have been living along the Klamath River for 10,000 years, with a lifestyle closely linked to the once abundant salmon.
+Some Yurok villages date back to the 14th century CE.

+16th century

 There are descriptions of some contact being made with Californian Indians as far back as June 1579 by Francis Drake and the crew of the Golden Hind.

+19th century

 Fur traders and trappers from the Hudson's Bay Company came in 1827.
 Following encounters with white settlers moving into their aboriginal lands during a gold rush in 1850, the Yurok were faced with disease and massacres that reduced their population by 75%.
 In 1855, following the Klamath and Salmon River War, the Lower Klamath River Indian Reservation was created by executive order.
 The reservation boundaries included a portion of the Yurok's territory and some Yurok villages.